 7. Secure a place where you can fly.

 There are specific locations where you cannot safely and legally fly a drone.
-State and national parks are off-limits for remote-controlled aircrafts, while municipal and county parks have varying rules.
+State and national parks are off-limits for remote-controlled aircraft, while municipal and county parks have varying rules.
 Before buying a drone you wish to fly outside, make sure to check no-fly zones and review regulations regarding UAVs in your desired place.

 Lastly, you must bear in mind that flying a drone isn’t as easy as it may seem.
 Larger models can be harder to handle especially for beginners, so it is best to choose the one perfect for your skill level and purpose.
 Just keep on checking out reviews from users and deals from retailers to help you decide what and where to buy drones.